-We have audited the accompanying combined financial statements of assets, liabilities, and equity - bond indenture basis of the Illinois Sports Facilities Authority (the "Authority") as of June 30, 2012 and 2011, and the related combined statements of revenues, expenditures and changes in fund balance - bond indenture basis for the years then ended, which collectively comprise the Authority's basic financial statements as listed in the table of contents.
+We have audited the accompanying combined financial statements of assets, liabilities, and equity - bond indenture basis of the Illinois Sports Facilities Authority (the "Authority") as of June 30, 2012 and 2011, and the related combined statements of revenues, expenditures and changes in fund balance - bond indenture basis for the years then ended, which collectively comprise the Authority's basic financial statements.
 These financial statements are the responsibility of the Authority's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.